LeohangRai/promise-plus/readme.md

 ##### shortCircuitDefiner

-- a value or callback that defines the [short-circuit condition](#short-circuit-conditions) (if a callback is passed, it must return a boolean)
+- a value or callback that defines the [short-circuit condition](#short-circuit-conditions) (if a callback is passed, it must return a boolean value)

 #### Return value

-- a `Promise` that resolves with an array of all the fulfilled values or an array with the first resolved value that satifies the short circuit condition
+- a `Promise` that resolves with either:
+  - an array of all the fulfilled values
+  - an array with the first resolved value that satifies the short circuit condition

 #### Description